tonguwin/tedx_new/README.md

 5. If you're ever get too overwhelmed, anxious about it, maybe even have a smoll headache - feel free to just STOP!
 This is supposed to be just a learning experience for y'all and no stress should be put into it!
 6. If you're having trouble with a merge or maybe pull, Slack the webDev channel with a screenshot and we'll all try to help out or hop on a call.
 7. Lol, please ignore any extra random folders that you may see.
 I tried to delete as much as I could but I got to a point where I was confused why deleting won't start up the page...
+8. When starting a new page feel free to copy content from another jsx file so that it just initially launches!